pangers/Intelligence-iOS-Framework/README.md

 The 'unregisterDeviceTokenWithId' method can return the follow additional errors:

+* IdentityError.DeviceTokenNotRegisteredError: Device token is not registered in Phoenix platform.
+You will receive this error if you try to unregister a token twice, you should handle this as though it was a successful request.
 * IdentityError.DeviceTokenUnregistrationError: Unable to unregister token in Phoenix platform.

 ## Location Module ##